GeraJuarez/LearningGoLang/README.md

 * Go has grabage collector.
 * `defers` functions are pushed into a stack.
 * Everything that starts with uppercase letter is accesible from other packages, otherwise, only from within the current package.
+* For objects, Go uses structs and functions as methods and as constructors